inviqa/inviqa-seed-magento1/README.md

-# Hobo project seed (framework agnostic)
+# Hobo project seed (magento specific)

-This repository contains the common configuration, structure and tooling necessary to kickstart a framework agnostic project in a consistent manner.
+This repository contains the common configuration, structure and tooling necessary to kickstart a magento project in a consistent manner.

-It is designed for use with the "hobo seed plant" command and while cloning it directly as a base to start from, you'll be missing out hobo being able to populate some placeholders for you.
+It is designed for use with the "hobo seed plant" command.
+Cloning it directly is not recommended as you will need to manually populate placeholders, initialize submodules and fetch magento sample data.

 ## Goals